xuanhao44/Self-Stabilization/note_2_7.md

 An algorithm is randomized self-stabilizing for task $LE$ if, starting with any system configuration and considering any fair scheduler, the algorithm reaches a safe configuration within a finite number of rounds.

 **Randomized algorithms are often used to break symmetry in a system of totally identical processors.**

-## Coarse（粗粒度原子性）vs. Fine Atomicity

-Under coarse atomicity---less power to the adversary

-- a coin toss is an internal operation that is not separable from the next read or write operation.
-- the adversary is unaware to the algorithm random choices before its first read or write operation

-Under fine atomicity---more power to the adversary

-- a coin toss is a separate operation from the next read or write operation.
-- **the adversary is aware to the algorithm random choices before its first read or write operation**

 ## Scheduler-Luck Game